mohamedsaif/ContosoShopManager/WalkthroughGuide/02-ArchitectureOptions/README.md

 Event driven pipeline processing was the option selected to implement the primary component of the backend.

-[Azure Functions](https://azure.microsoft.com/en-us/services/functions/) offers great capabilitiy to execute complex server less scenario by combining triggers, input/output binding and [Durable Funcations](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-overview).
+[Azure Functions](https://azure.microsoft.com/en-us/services/functions/) offers great capability to execute complex server less scenario by combining triggers, input/output binding and [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-overview).

-I always like to think of Azure Functions like a Windows Service, it is availabe on the background listneing to potential events to respond.
+I always like to think of Azure Functions like a Windows Service, it is available on the background listening to potential events to respond.

 ## Architecture Overview